-Surestone purchases reinsurance protection to limit its exposure to single claims and the aggregation of claims from catastrophic events.
-Reinsurance is placed with companies that have a credit rating of A- or better.
+Surestone purchased reinsurance protection for liability and property exposures, to limit its exposure to single claims and the aggregation of claims from catastrophic events.
+Reinsurance was placed on a Losses Occurring basis with companies that have a credit rating of A- or better.